voxpupuli/puppet-icinga2/README.md

 Set to present enables the eventcommand object, absent disables it.
 Defaults to `present`

 ##### `eventcommand_name`
-Set the Icinga2 name of the eventcommand object.
+Set the Icinga 2 name of the eventcommand object.
 Defaults to `title` of the define resource.

 ##### `execute`
 The "execute" script method takes care of executing the event handler.
 In virtually all cases you should import the